May is almost coming to the end. As promised, here is another passion fruit recipe in the spirit of passion fruit month!

 2. Whisk together group A ingredients and set aside.

-7. Pour batter gently onto the prepared pan and spread evenly with a small palette knife.
+8. Pour batter gently onto the prepared pan and spread evenly with a small palette knife.
 Bake for about 20 minutes until it springs back to touch.
+The top should be golden brown.

 Creme chantilly (or whipped cream)